cctechsolutions/Original_projects/capstone/README.md

 ## 9. Credits

-Image by Priscilla Du Pree found on Unsplash.com.

-Special thanks to Silvia Seceleanu for her guidance and support and Springboard for curriculumn and project design.
+Special thanks to Silvia Seceleanu for her guidance and support.
+Credit to Springboard for curriculum and project design.
+Cover image by Priscilla Du Pree found on Unsplash.com.

 [^1]:  Daniela Coppola, publisher.
 “E-commerce as percentage of total retail sales worldwide from 2015 to 2027.”  www.statista.com/statistics/534123/e-commerce-share-of-retail-sales-worldwide/#statisticContainer .
 Published Aug 29, 2023.
 Accessed Sept 18, 2023.